 7. Zero Waste Manager

-If you’re looking for circular jobs that will put you right on the frontline of the movement, then zero waste manager may be the job title of your dreams.
-Zero waste managers help businesses, organizations, and communities with the development and implementation of a zero waste policy.
+If you’re looking for circular jobs that will put you on the frontline of the movement, then zero waste manager may be the job title of your dreams.
+Zero-waste managers help businesses, organizations, and communities develop and implement a zero-waste policy.

 A solid circular policy goes far beyond simply adding a few recycling bins and extends to things like: